jakewright/home-automation/docs/architecture/devices.md

 # Devices

-Devices are registered with `service.registry.device`.
+Devices are registered with `service.device-registry`.
 Various metadata about the devices are stored here, including which controller controls them.
 This allows the frontend to discover controllers.